awes-io/localization-helper/readme.md

 ],
 ```

-You may also register the LaravelLocalization facade:
+You may also register `LaravelLocalization` facade:

 ```php
 'aliases' => [